smilledge/acf-sublime-snippets/README.md

 # Sublime ACF (Advanced Custom Fields) Snippets

+The atom version of this package is available at [smilledge/acf-atom-snippets](https://github.com/smilledge/acf-atom-snippets).

 ## Installation

 Clone this repo into your Sublime packages folder.
 (You may need to update the path if you are using Sublime Text 3)